 The sooner you schedule an appointment with the doctor, the sooner you can reap the benefits of PRK surgery.
 The ophthalmology services at Brimhall Eye in Las Vegas are top caliber.
 There are several locations with qualified surgeons that provide PRK, LASIK, cataract surgery, and many more services for their patients.

 Brimhall Eye has advanced testing technology performed by well-trained staff who are here to attend to your every need.
 The surgical outcomes of the clinic are some of the most highly rated in the country, and it has received many awards nationwide.
 Brimhall Eye is constantly upgrading training and taking on advanced technology to continue its reputation as one of the premier surgical practices in the country.
-So if you are considering PRK surgery, please call and schedule an appointment today.
+So if you are considering PRK surgery in Las Vegas, please call and schedule an appointment today.